explodinglabs/iko/README.md

 # Ply

-_Ply_ simplifies migrations on a Postgres database.
+_Ply_ simplifies migrations on Postgres databases.

 It extends [Sqitch](https://sqitch.org/) providing simple [commands](/COMMANDS.md) for creating and performing migrations.

-For example, in a terminal type `ply create-schema api` to generate a migration to create an `api` schema.
-Or in a shell script simply enter `create-schema api`.
+For example, `ply create-schema api` generates a migration to create an `api` schema.

-Sqitch is also available, for example `ply sqitch --help` (although shortcuts are available for some common Sqitch commands, for example `ply deploy` is an alias for `ply sqitch deploy`).

 ## Installation